ShreyasiPathak/multiinstance-learning-mammography/README.md

 # Weakly Supervised Learning for Breast Cancer Prediction on Mammograms in Realistic Settings

 ## Introduction
 This repository contains the source code of case-level breast cancer prediction using mammography.
 The model takes a set of images per mammography case (exam) as input and predicts the class label benign or malignant.
-The model also outputs a saliency map for each image and 6 candidate ROIs per image. <br/>
+The model generates a saliency map for each image and 6 candidate ROIs per image. <br/>

 A overview of our model framework can be seen below.